Table of Contents

 Should I Negotiate An Injury Settlement?

 Yes, understanding the value of your case is crucial.
-Insurance adjusters often make lower initial offers to gauge your knowledge of your claim’s worth, so it’s wise not to accept the first offer.
-If your insurer isn’t taking your claim seriously, consider consulting a lawyer.
-Our pedestrian accident lawyers are experienced with insurance tactics and can help you negotiate to ensure you receive what you deserve.
+Insurance adjusters often make lower initial offers when you may still not have knowledge of your claim’s worth, so it’s wise not to accept the first offer.
+Instead, consider consulting a lawyer.
+Our pedestrian accident lawyers are experienced in negotiating insurance offers.

 Can You Sue If You Get Hit By A Car While Jaywalking In California?